asift91/Manual_Migration/option1.md

             tar -zcvf moodle.tar.gz <source/directory/name>
             ```
     -   **Copy Archive file to Blob storage**
-        - 	Copy the on-premises archive file to blob storage using AzCopy
+        - 	Copy the on-premises archive file to blob storage using AzCopy.
-To use AzCopy user should a generate SAS Token first.
+        - To use AzCopy user should a generate SAS Token first.
-Go to the created Storage Account Resource and navigate to Shared access signature in the left panel.
+        - Go to the created Storage Account Resource and navigate to Shared access signature in the left panel.
         - Select the Container checkbox and set the start, expiry date of the SAS token.
 Click on "Generate SAS and Connection String".
-        -   copy the SAS token for further use.
+        - Copy the SAS token for further use.
-        - Command to genarate SAS token
+        - Command to genarate SAS token.

             ```
                 az storage container create --account-name <storageAccontName> --name <containerName> --sas-token <SAS_token>
                 sudo azcopy copy '/path/to/location/moodle.tar' 'https://<storageAccountName>.blob.core.windows.net/<containerName>/<dns>/<SAStoken>
             ```
-        -  Now, you should have a copy of your archive inside the Azure blob storage account
+        -  Now, you should have a copy of your archive inside the Azure blob storage account.

 ## Migration

 ### Migrating moodle with Azure ARM Templates
 - Deploying Azure infrastructure using ARM template.
-- When using an ARM template to deploy infrastructure on Azure, you have a couple of available options
+- When using an ARM template to deploy infrastructure on Azure, you have a couple of available options.
 - A pre-defined deployment size using one of the four pre-defined Moodle sizes.
-- A fully configurable deployment that provides gives more flexibility and choice around deployments
+- A fully configurable deployment that provides gives more flexibility and choice around deployments.
 - The 4 predefined templates options such as Minimal, Short-to-Mid, Large, Maximal are available on [GitHub repository](https://github.com/Azure/moodle).
     - [Minimal](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fmoodle%2Fmaster%2Fazuredeploy-minimal.json): This deployment will use NFS, MySQL, and smaller auto scale web frontend VM sku (1 core) that will give faster deployment time (less than 30 minutes) and requires only 2 VM cores currently that will fit even in a free trial Azure subscription.
     - [Small to Mid](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fmoodle%2Fmaster%2Fazuredeploy-small2mid-noha.json): Supporting up to 1000 concurrent users.
 This deployment will use NFS (no high availability) and MySQL (8 vCores), without other options like elastic search or Redis cache.